 - Social anxiety disorder is characterised by the fear of humiliation or being judged negatively in social situations as well as the avoidance of such social or performance situations .

 These symptoms can have a severe impact on an individual’s mental health, ability to work or study, and well-being.

-A strong theoretical understanding of the psychological impact of alopecia is required, including a knowledge of the immune system, the stress response, and psychological responses to hair loss.
-Appropriate treatment strategies and regimes need to be established, implemented and studied in a clinical setting.
+A strong theoretical understanding of the psychological impact of alopecia is required, including knowledge of the immune system, the stress response, and psychological responses to hair loss.
+Appropriate treatment strategies and regimes need to be established, implemented, and studied in a clinical setting.

 Self-consciousness about body image is consistently portrayed and commented upon in the media.
 The role of the media in emphasising an expectation of a full head of hair should be explored, as well as how it can be used to educate society about hair loss and tolerance of people’s physical differences.